 RELATED: Where to find free dog food samples?

 When you are purchasing food for your dog, think about your pooch's age as you read your dog's food labels.
 If you have a puppy, look for dog food brands that state they are suitable for puppies, growing dogs, for growth, or all life stages.
 If your Fido is an adult, dog food that says it is for adults, adult maintenance, or all life stages will be best.

 Unfortunately, for whatever reason, the AAFCO does not provide any dog food ratings or analysis for elderly dogs.
 But rest assured, their nutritional needs are definitely different.
 You can talk to your vet about the best type of dog food for a senior dog if you have one, or check for legit online resources that provide more information on this subject.

 Here's a good source: Your Dog's Nutritional Needs: A Science-Based Guide for Pet Owners

 At the time of this writing, no law is required, and there are no ethical standards for dog food manufacturers who label their products “Organic” to be able to prove that that particular brand is actually made out of 100% organic ingredients.
 Therefore, whenever you see a dog food product labeled as such, it is likely a sales gimmick to attract pet parents who only want the best for their fur babies.

 It could indeed be a completely organic item, but it most likely isn't.
 Always research further to ensure that you're buying exactly what you think you are buying.

-Laws around dog food labels and the area concerning “natural, organic, human-grade” gimmicks in particular are still very loose, but hopefully this will change soon.
-With the expansion of dog food business and pet industry, the government will soon take a closer look what dog food companies are selling to our pets.
-Learning how to read dog food labels isn’t that difficult and it’s almost the same as reading labels on human foods.
+Laws around dog food labels and the area concerning “natural, organic, human-grade” gimmicks, in particular, are still very loose, but hopefully, this will change soon.
+With the expansion of the dog food business and the pet industry, the government will soon take a closer look at what dog food companies are selling to our pets.
+Learning how to read dog food labels isn't that difficult, and it's almost the same as reading labels on human foods.